tomcritchlow/tomcritchlow.github.io/_posts/2015-05-15-glitch-studies.md

 ## The Wall Street Journal

-The WSJ dropped XX cookies on me.
+The WSJ dropped 39 cookies on me.
 Here's what I did with them.

 The first study is Mick Jagger.
 In all his glitch glory.